pgRouting/pgrouting/src/allpairs/doc/floydWarshall.rst

 .. rubric:: History

-* New in version 2.0.0
-* Rewritten in Version 2.2
+* Re-design of pgr_apspWarshall in Version 2.2.0

 See Also
 -------------------------------------------------------------------------------